Guide on How to Find a Niche in Software Development Company in 2023

 For whom is this blog:

-For service companies that start their marketing
+For service companies that start their marketing and aim to build a strong Value Proposition

 For sure you did, just like numerous founders and owners of custom software development companies in Poland, Germany or other CEE markets.